If you’re new to the blogging world, you might not have come across the term “guest posting” yet.

 One of the major benefits of guest posting is that it helps to get the word out about your blog.

-Whether you’re a new or established blogger, it creates a relevant buzz across the whole blogosphere, helps you communicate with influential figures in the industry and puts your blog on the map so-to-speak.
+Whether you’re a new or established blogger, working with high-quality websites creates a buzz across the whole blogosphere and puts your blog on the map so-to-speak.

-This could then lead to endless opportunities! *Daydreams*
+This could then lead to endless collaborative opportunities!

 Consider it a form of networking, if you will, but in the online space.